 The following list contains additional recommended resources that you may find useful when implementing ISO 9001 at small businesses and midsize companies.

-The following websites include some excellent information on ISO 9001 and how to achieve ISO 9001 certification.
+The following websites include excellent information on ISO 9001 and how to achieve ISO 9001 certification.
 The website of the International Organization for Standardization (ISO) is comprehensive but quite technical; the website of the 9001 Council is more praxis-oriented and easier to understand.

-There are several software solutions on the market that can help you track audits and corrective action.
-Though many people think that ISO 9001 software will make their ISO 9001 quality management system much easier to maintain, we found specialized ISO 9001 software more of a burden.
+There are several software solutions on the market that can help you keep track of audits and corrective action.
+Though many people think that ISO 9001 software will make their ISO 9001 quality management system easier to maintain, we found specialized ISO 9001 software more of a burden.
 Except for very large, centralized companies, a good and lean ISO 9001 quality management system should be easy to maintain without specialized software.
-Our ISO 9001 quality manuals and forms do not require any specialized ISO 9001 software.
+The 9001Simplified System doesn't require any specialized ISO 9001 software.